- Lazy Extensions for Faster Startup Time

 Single Toolbox Extension

 This is an example of a lazy.xml file for an Extension with a single toolbox.
-When the user clicks that toolbox icon, CET Designer will build the toolbox by calling the "stairsLibrary" function.
+When the user clicks that toolbox icon, CET will build the toolbox by calling the "stairsLibrary" function.
 The parent defines how it should be grouped in the "Component Tabs Configurator".

 To define a toolbox with: